DeepLearnI/demo-project/TUTORIAL.md

 ## Select the best models from dashboard

-Foundations Atlas dashboard provides various sorting and filtering operations that allow to quickly select only the acceptabel models.
-For example, if our acceptance criteria is capture_rate > 80 and inference_speed < 1 millisecond, we can quickly do this dashboard as shown below:
+Foundations Atlas dashboard provides various sorting and filtering operations that allow to quickly find the best model
+For example, if our acceptance criteria is capture_rate > 80 and inference_speed < 1 millisecond,
+we can quickly do this dashboard as shown below: